wp-plugins/tinypass/readme.txt

 We love questions!
 Just email support@tinypass.com and we'll get right back to you!

 == Changelog ==

+2.0.10
+Allow Tinypass on post types besides page and post Created tinypass_access_denied filter for customizing the error screen

 2.0.9
 Post teaser logic is slightly smarter